Demianeen/react-production/src/features/EditableProfileCard/README.md

 ### Feature EditableProfileCard

 Description: Implements handling of profile editing from `ProfileCard`.
 All redux logic is implemented in this feature.

 #### Public api

 - Components

-`EditableProfileCard` -
+`EditableProfileCard` - Component that implements the logic from description.

-- Selectors
+- Functions

-`getProfileError` - Selector for profile error.
+`useProfileError` - Hook that returns the profile error.

 - Types

-`EditableProfileCardSchema` - Describes redux store type for editable profile card.
+`EditableProfileSchema` - Describes redux store type for editable profile card.